wikimedia/mediawiki-tools-api-testing/README.md

 see https://mochajs.org/.

 ### Resetting the target wiki
-Before running tests, it's advisable to ensure a known state of the wiki the tests run against.
+Before running tests, it's advisable to ensure that the test wiki is in a known state.
 While tests should be written to be robust against pre-existing content, e.g. by randomizing all resource names, a known base state is useful.
 Also, test runs tend to pollute the wiki a lot, so a reset is bound to save space, even if not done for every test run.

-The easiest way to achieve a known state of the wiki is to take a snapshot of that known state, preferably right after installation, when the wiki contains just one page and one user, and then loading that dump into the database before running tests.
-For convenience, two pairs of scripts are supplied to achieve this, one pair for use with a local MediaWiki installation, and another pair for a MediaWiki-Docker-Dev environment.
+The easiest way to achieve a known state of the wiki is to take a snapshot of a known state, preferably right after installation when the wiki contains just one page and one user, and then load that dump into the database before running tests.
+For convenience, two pairs of scripts are supplied to achieve this: one pair for use with a local MediaWiki installation and another pair for a MediaWiki-Docker-Dev environment.

 #### Local snapshots